 1. Contact your destination’s embassy or consulate in the Philippines to inquire about their immunization requirements.
 If a polio vaccine certificate is required by the country you’re visiting, you obviously need to get a booster shot.

-2. You can get the vaccine either through a private hospital or directly at the Bureau of Quarantine (BOQ), which issues the International Certificate of Vaccination (ICV) that you'll need to present to the countries you're visiting.
-However, the BOQ only administers the OPV.
-If you'd rather get the IPV, ask your family doctor or a private hospital.
+2. You can get the vaccine either through a private hospital or directly at the Bureau of Quarantine (BOQ), which issues the International Certificate of Vaccination (ICV) that you’ll need to present to the countries you’re visiting.

 3. If you get your vaccination from a private doctor, they’ll need to issue you a signed medical certificate that includes the name and lot number of the vaccine administered to you.